Scottish Premiership (rugby union): Competition format

 Each of the 10 clubs play each other at home and away between August and January, resulting in 18 games played by each club.
 Four points are awarded for a win, two for a draw and zero for a loss.
 Bonus points are also on offer in each game – one for scoring four or more tries and the other for the losing club finishing within seven points of the winning club.

 Play-off

 From season 2014–15 an end of season play-off was introduced for the top four clubs in the table.
 These clubs take part in a knock-out competition, with first playing third and second playing fourth in a semi-final match at the home venue of the highest finishing clubs.
 The winners then face each other in the final to determine the Premiership champion.

 Relegation

-The bottom club is relegated and replaced by the winners of National League Division 1.
+The bottom club is relegated and replaced by the winners of National League Division 1, while 9th place compete in a play-off match with 2nd in National League Division 1.

-2025–26 teams
+2026–27 Teams

-Departing were Marr (10th), Edinburgh Accies (11th) and Musselburgh (12th) all relegated to National League Division One.
+Departing were Selkirk, relegated to National League Division One.

-Joining were GHA, promoted as champions from National League Division One.
+Joining were Edinburgh Accies, promoted as champions from National League Division One.